Trioblack/MySchedule/README.md

 MySchedule
 ==========

+A Schedule application with:

+* User autentication
-A Schedule application with user autentication with just hash saved and schedule notification.
+* Store user autentication with just the hashcode
+* Appointments stored per user
+* Alarm Manager to schedule a notification
+* Home Activity protected by permission

 Android Features